inbloxme/keyless/README.md

 > Validate password and get Encrypted Private Key

-This method can be used to validate a user's password and if successful, fetch the user's encrypted private key from Inblox KMS.
+This method can be used to validate a user's password and if successful, fetch the user's encrypted private key from Safle KMS.

 `const encryptedPKey = keyless.validatePasswordAndGetPKey({ password });`

-`password` (required) - The Inblox password of the user.
+`password` (required) - The Safle password of the user.

 > Change Password